fmarquezg/fmarquezg.github.io/_posts/2019-12-09-Rideshare_in_ATX.md

 comments: false
 ---

 Ridesharing (Uber and Lyft) entered the Austin, Texas market and paused operations for 12 months starting May 2016.
-Those interested in having ridesharing back in the ATX claimed that the number of DWIs decreased when ridesharing services were available.
-In this post I tried to validate this claim as on the one hand, it makes sense to see fewer DWIs when ridesharing is available, but on the other hand, I hope people are smart enought to not drink-and-drive regardless of which services are available to them.
+One of the popular arguments in favor of bringing Uber and Lyft back to Austin was that their service reduced the number of DWI arrests.

+<p><br></p>

+In this post I tried to measure the effect (if any) of ridesharing on DWIs by running a caual Impact analysis.

 ### Timeline